schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 We can then check the program for more things that can be turned into functions, simplifying the main body.

-Instead, let's "Upload to Arduino", for the time being, and check if the program executes like before, making sure we didn't mess it while creating functions.
+For the time being, let's just "Upload to Arduino" and check if the program executes like before, making sure we didn't mess it while creating the functions.

-Keep in mind: functions help organizing programs better by breaking them down into smaller parts, instead of keep building on one monolithic program that is both difficult to edit and to read and understand what it does.
+Keep in mind: functions help organizing programs better by breaking them down into smaller parts, instead of keep building on one monolithic program that is both difficult to edit and difficult to read and understand what it does.

 The mBot has preserved all the functionality we aimed for: it can follow a line, it can detect an obstacle and make a U-turn.
 Only now our program is better organized, too.
 The instructions are more readable.